ngille188/ut_airbyte/airbyte-integrations/connectors/source-ut-chargepoint/README.md

 should work as you expect.

 #### Building via Gradle
+You can also build the connector in Gradle.
+This is typically used in CI and not needed for your development workflow.

-From the Airbyte repository root, run:
+To build using Gradle, from the Airbyte repository root, run:
 ```
 ./gradlew :airbyte-integrations:connectors:source-ut-chargepoint:build
 ```